Support Us Button Widget

 Dad’s Favorites, 820 Lane Allen Rd.

 The second most popular spot to get local soups was this Southland staple.
-In particular, our followers love the potato soup, Mexican corn chowder, and the classic tomato soup with grilled cheese.
+The soup lineup changes daily, but our followers can’t get enough of the potato soup and the classic tomato paired with grilled cheese.

 Archa Nine, Various locations

-Warm up with three different soup options at this Thai kitchen including Tom Yum, Tom Kah, and Gow Lao Beef.
+Warm up with two different soup options at this Thai kitchen including Tom Yum and Tom Kah.

 Smithtown Seafood, 501 W. Sixth St.